nowickit-umich/EndpointSecuritySystem/README.md

 # Endpoint Security Monitoring System

 This project consists of two main components: the Monitoring Agent and the Management Server.
-The Monitoring Agent is installed on the devices you want to monitor.
-The Management server is installed on your organizations network infrastructure.
-Both Cloud and On-Premise servers are supported.
+The Monitoring Agent is deployed on the devices to be monitored, while the Management Server is integrated within your organization's network infrastructure.
+Both cloud-based and on-premises server deployment options are supported.

-The system detects anomolous and potentially malicious behavior by intercepting all system calls and process infomation.
-The system calls for each process are compared to a per-program baseline system call profile to determine if unusual behavior is occuring (WIP).
-In addition, some system calls are subject to further analysis: the open/openat system call arguments are comapred to a per-program file access baseline. execve/execveat and network related system calls are analyzed in a similar manner(WIP).
+The system identifies anomalous and potentially malicious activity by monitoring and intercepting all system calls and modeling process state.
+System calls for each process are compared against a designated baseline profile for the respective program to detect any abnormal behavior (WIP).
+Additionally, certain system calls, such as open/openat, are analyzed in greater detail by comparing their arguments to a program-specific file access baseline.
+Similar analysis is applied to execve/execveat and network-related system calls (WIP).

 # System Architecture Overview
 ![archoverview](https://github.com/user-attachments/assets/6fccf3f0-63c6-41b9-86ce-6437a337d67f)

 # Monitoring Agent Overview